-When getting started with Numicon, as well as reading this section, it can be helpful to refer to the suggested teaching progression in the programme of Numicon activities.
-This, along with the longand medium- term planning charts, can be found in the Geometry, Measurement and Statistics 4 Teaching Resource Handbook.
+When beginning to work on Numicon Geometry, Measurement and Statistics 6, as well as reading this section it can be helpful to refer to the suggested teaching progression in the programme of Numicon activities.
+This, along with the long- and medium-term planning charts, can be found in the Geometry, Measurement and Statistics 6 Teaching Resource Handbook.